Germany: Masks mandatory in Bundestag as Berlin coronavirus cases rise | DW | 06.10.2020

 While most other German states have not yet introduced compulsory quarantines or tests for domestic travelers from the capital, the northern states of Schleswig-Holstein and Lower Saxony have pushed ahead with this course of action, as has Rhineland-Palatinate, albeit with some exceptions.
 Officials in the northern state of Mecklenburg-Western Pomerania said they would only act if Berlin as a whole were to exceed the threshold.

-German saw 2,600 new daily cases of coronavirus on Tuesday, part of a continuing trend of daily cases that exceed 2,000.
+Germany recorded 2,600 new daily cases of coronavirus on Monday, part of a continuing trend of daily cases that exceed 2,000.
 Over 300,000 people have been diagnosed since COVID-19 reached Germany.

 ed/msh (AP, dpa)